²ÝÝ®ÊÓƵÃâ·Ñ°æapp

 Enjoy an insider’s look at our companies as they prepare onstage for performance.

 This National Symphony Orchestra rehearsal will give students a glimpse into the life of orchestral musicians and provide the opportunity to hear great music as it is being rehearsed for opening night.
 Best enjoyed by middle and high school students, the NSO working rehearsal is followed by a 30-minute question-and-answer session with the artists.
 Cody Fry’s genre-bending fusion of pop and cinematic symphonic music has made him a global sensation—from American Idol, to TikTok, to the Grammys®, and now to the Concert Hall stage.
 Following his electric, sold-out collaboration with Ben Rector and the NSO last season, Fry brings more of today’s most innovative artists to the Kennedy Center for a performance “simultaneously familiar and breathtaking” (American Songwriter).
 Pop-rock group LANY has been captivating audiences at major arenas around the world with their energetic, rafter-reaching anthems.
 Their standout single “XXL” exploded on social media and earned performances from the band on Jimmy Kimmel Live! and the TODAY Show.
 Sleeping At Last is the moniker of singer-songwriter, producer, and composer Ryan O’Neal.
-His music’s atmospheric textures and melodic vocals convey emotive depth and have been featured on over 100 popular movies, television shows, and adverts and in over 20 albums and EPs.
+His music’s atmospheric textures and melodic vocals convey emotive depth and have been featured on over 100 popular movies, television shows, and advertisements and in over 20 albums and EPs.

 February 11, 2025